ArnoTroch/ONOS-Tutorial/README.md

 #

 The Open Network Operating System, better known as ONOS, is an open-source operating system that provides robust SDN controllers to manage large networks.
-ONOS is specifically designed with high scalability, performance and availability in mind and it provides lots of different APIs and abstractions for configuring and managing your networks.
+ONOS is specifically designed with high scalability, performance and availability in mind, and it provides lots of different APIs and abstractions for configuring and managing your networks.

 In this tutorial, we will cover how to set up ONOS on a virtual machine and how to use it in combination with Mininet.
-After that, we will also see a few examples where we will use some of the default applications that ONOS ships with.
+After that, we will also see a few examples where we will use some default applications that ONOS ships with.

 ## Setup Process